Erintam23/Erintam23/README.md

     Love learning new knowledge and skills.
   </li>
   <li>
-    Love exploring art and design with different methods.
+    Exploring game development language and design pattern in depth.
   </li>
 </ul>

 💬 Ask me anything and I am happy to help.
 <ul>
   <li>
-    Especially with Arts, crafts and printmaking
+    Reachout to me for any project ideas and I would love to collaborate.
   </li>
 </ul>